 Storied jewish day schools merge to form new england jewish academy

-New England Jewish Academy was formed in July 2019 when the Bess and Paul Sigel Hebrew Academy of Greater Hartford and Hebrew High School of New England to form the area’s first pre-kindergarten through are proud to join together as a single school, under a new name: New England Jewish Academy.
+New England Jewish Academy was formed in July 2019 when the Bess and Paul Sigel Hebrew Academy and the Hebrew High School of New England proudly merged to form the area’s first seamless pre-kindergarten through Grade 12 Orthodox Jewish day school: New England Jewish Academy.

 “The goal is to build upon the strengths of each entity to create a school with a unified and forward-thinking curriculum, challenging academics, traditional Judaic studies, and innovative activities designed to nurture the love of learning in a thriving modern Orthodox environment; to help the community create a school that will serve as a role model for other Orthodox day schools in the country in the way that it nurtures the Jewish identity of its students while challenging them to reach their highest academic potential.”

 Currently operating in their historic locations, all NEJA students are expected to be integrated onto the West Hartford Campus for the start of the 2021-2022 school year.